Catron & Fisk CF-10

-The Catron & Fisk CF-10 aka International CF-10 was a triplane airliner developed by the Catron & Fisk Airplane and Engine Co. in the early 1920s.
+The Catron & Fisk CF-10 International CF-10 was a triplane airliner developed by the Catron & Fisk Airplane and Engine Co. in the early 1920s.
 One example of the type was converted for use in the Dole Air Derby endurance race of 1927.

 Development

 The Catron & Fisk Airplane and Engine Co was founded in 1917, developing several aircraft in series including the CF-10, a 22-passenger airliner.
 The company was reorganized as International, accounting for the aircraft's dual identity as the International CF-10.
 The 'Spirit of Los Angeles' modified the CF-10 with long range fuel tanks and update Wright Whirlwind engines to compete in the Dole Air Derby.

 Design

 The CF-10 was a large twin engined triplane originally powered with Curtiss OX-5 engines.
 The aircraft featured a conventional landing gear arrangement, with paired main wheels.
 The twin engines were mounted to either side of the fuselage between the middle and lower wings.
 The middle wing did not have a full span, each wing only protruded from the engine nacelles outboard, leaving a gap next to the fuselage for visibility.
 The fuselage was octagonal in shape with a large windowed cabin, and a two-seat open cockpit placed high to the rear of the aircraft.
 One example, later known as the Pride of Los Angeles, was painted bright orange.